Raila banks on consensus to avert fallout in elections

-Among those who are reluctant to seek an ODM ticket include Kisumu East MP Shakeel Shabbir who in 2017 successfully defended his seat as an independent candidate.
+Among those who are reluctant to seek ODM ticket include Kisumu East MP Shakeel Shabbir who in 2017 successfully defended his seat as an independent candidate.

 “I will support Raila’s ambitions but I will not return to ODM,” said Shakeel.

-Other leaders who contested as independent candidates said they are not certain whether ODM will conduct free and fair nominations for the 2022 elections.
+Other leaders who contested as independent candidates said they are not certain whether ODM will conduct free and fair nominations for 2022 elections.

 “Unfortunately if you declare your intentions of not going back to the party now, you will be dubbed a Ruto sympathiser,” said the former MP aspirant.